Every community across the country is battling the opioid epidemic. The ones that are showing progress are working together.

 Seeing MORI in action

 As a founding member of MORI, CleanSlate staff in Glendale, Wisconsin participate in ride-alongs.
-Recently, Kari Rummel and Brenda Bryson, two staff members at CleanSlate's outpatient center in Glendale, Wisconsin, joined the MORI team on their first ride-along.
+Recently, Kari Rummel and Brenda Bryson, two staff members at CleanSlate's Glendale addiction treatment center joined the MORI team on their first ride-along.

 "Each morning, Captain Wright gets a list of anyone who overdosed the day before," said Brenda Bryson, Center Manager at CleanSlate Glendale.
 "The MORI team visits the patient to see if we can make a connection and get this patient into treatment.
 It's an incredible initiative and we're proud to be a part of this coordinated effort."